DavidKayanan/Battery-Optimization/README.md

 **Basic idea behind market time**
 1. The price vector in batopt's `self.prices` is interpretted as an iterable *without* time information (if this is a Pandas Series, the index is not used).
-1. Time is inferred by providing the start time when you load prices.
+1. Time is *inferred* by providing the start time when you load prices.
 `battery.set_prices(Prices_CAISO['USD/kWh'], start_time=("01/01/2018", 1), market_time=CA_time)`
-1. Whereas local time may switch timezones during DST, the time vector can be defined on a specified time zone (GMT, in this case).
+1. Whereas local time may switch timezones during DST, the time vector can be defined on a *fixed* time zone (GMT, in this case).
 The Python index of `self.prices` then corresponds 1:1 on a GMT-based time vector.
 1. It is then up to the market time implementation to convert GMT time into the local time (consider formats (i.e. H00-H23 or H01-H24), and DST).
 Class `batopt` defines methods `Market_toIdx()` and `Idx_toMarket()` for this, which wraps methods of the market time implementation.